 It is also possible to convert existing SCCA T4 or NC Playboy Cup cars to run in the Spec MX-5 Challenge.

 Or, you may wish to build your own car.

 Can I buy a Spec MX-5 race car from a series-approved builder?

 Yes.
 The series has a list of experienced shops who will build Spec MX-5 v2 cars.
 The objective is to ensure high-quality and highly standardized cars that fit with the technical migration path (2019-2022) we have developed with Mazda, SCCA and NASA.

 Are the rules published so that I can build a car to them?

-The Spec MX-5 will run in compliance with NASA and SCCA rules and classes.
+The Spec MX-5 run in compliance with NASA and SCCA rules and classes.
 These classifications (STL for SCCA and ST5 for NASA) have published rules which can be found in the GCR of each organization.
 Mazda also offers detailed rules specific to the Spec MX-5 race car.
 Spec MX-5 Challenge publishes competition rules for the marquee events (East and West Regionals, National Series, Invitationals).
-See rules here.
+See VTS rules here.